ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS/README.md

 The large trees that fall inside the seismic hazard zones are now selected.
 But how to we record this information in a way that we can keep and use in a map?
 Let's add a column with this information in our attribute table:
 1. Open the attribute table for the large trees layer.
 1. Click on the *Field Calculator* button.  ![alt text](./images/Tool_FieldCalculator.png)
+1. Check the box next to "Only update selected features" at the top of the window.
 1. Name your new field "EarthQZone" so we remember what information it contains.
 1. For the field type, select *Text*.
 1. In the expression field, type *'yes'*.
 This will add the word "yes" to the EarthQZone column where the record is currently selected.
 1. Click *OK* and then inspect your attribute table to see the new column.
+1. When we started the Field Calculator, QGIS automatically turned on editing for our shapefile.
+Save the edits we made by clicking the Save Edits button (blue floppy disk on the attribute table) and turn off the editing mode by clicking the Toggle Editing Mode button (yellow pencil).

 Use your new symbology skills to syle this layer to show which large trees are in seismic hazard zones.